top of page

 KARLOS CÁRCAMO

-Kase Painting (P5), 2019, Latex, spray paint, graffiti remover, collage on canvas in reclaimed plywood frame, 68” x 51”
+Latex and spray enamel, graffiti remover, collage on canvas in reclaimed plywood frame, 50” x 38”

 DANIEL GIORDANO